text-machine-lab/mini_gpt/README.md

 # Emergent Abilities in Reduced-Scale Generative Language Models

-This repository has code to filter data from exisiting corpora based on child vocabulary and train small language models on this filtered data
+This repository has code to filter data from exisiting corpora based on child vocabulary and train small language models on this filtered data.

 <p align="center">
     <img